 The Coldwater Heritage Partnership (CHP) is a collaborative effort between the PA Fish & Boat Commission, PA Department of Conservation and Natural Resources, Foundation for Pennsylvania Watersheds and Pennsylvania Council of Trout Unlimited.

 The purpose of the Coldwater Heritage Partnership (CHP) is to provide leadership, coordination, technical assistance, and funding support for the evaluation, conservation, and protection of Pennsylvania’s coldwater streams.

 While Pennsylvania has over 86,000 miles of streams, only 30% are considered high-quality coldwater fisheries.
-Of that, less than 2% are designated as highly productive waters that contain naturally reproducing wild trout.
-The CHP's primary focus is to foster protection and improvement of these streams and their watersheds.
+Of that, fewer than 2% are designated as highly productive waters that contain naturally reproducing wild trout.
+The CHP’s primary focus is to foster protection and improvement of these streams and their watersheds.